 Expanders & Remotes

 A Server, ServerIO or TesiraFORTÉ will discover expanders and control devices using Biamp’s proprietary discovery protocol.
-Because this protocol is not routable, expanders and control devices cannot be discovered on distant subnets.
+Because this protocol is not routable, expanders and remote control devices cannot be discovered on distant subnets.

 - An expander (audio or logic) must be on the same subnet as the server configured as its proxy host.